-6.40 From the wider street network, glimpses of the Proposed Village will be obtained, primarily Building B01.
+6.46 From the wider street network, glimpses of the Proposed Village will be obtained, primarily Building B01.
 From elevated street locations on Johnston Hill to the north and Wrights Hill to the south, views to the Site are limited by intervening topography, buildings and vegetation.
 The magnitude of visual change will be low.
-From the limited locations where it is visible (see visual simulation from Viewpoint 7), the proposal will appear more varied and articulated than the Teachers' College collection of simple and somewhat institutional buildings; and will better integrate with the surrounding context.
-The dark colour finish proposed for the new building roofs will reduce the prominence of buildings compared with the light colour of the Teachers' College roofs.
+From the limited locations where it is visible (see visual simulation from Viewpoint 7), the proposal will appear varied and articulated, particularly when compared to the former Teachers' College collection of simple and somewhat institutional buildings; and will better integrate with the surrounding context.
+The dark colour finish proposed for the upper levels of the southern wing of Building B01B and the varied alignment of the roofs together with their dark colour finish will reduce the visual prominence of the buildings.
 Overall, it is considered the visual effects will be negligibly adverse to positive.